02 - Type of privilege

 • All messages, communications, notes and documents concerning the case that were received from the client or other people, regardless of where they are located, are also covered by attorney-client privilege.

-• An advocate is required to oblige their co-workers and staff and all the people employed by them within the course of performing their profession to observe the duty of professional privilege.
+• An advocate is required to oblige their coworkers, staff and all the people employed by them to observe the duty of professional privilege in the course of their professional activities.

-• An advocate is not allowed to submit as evidence any testimony taken from a witness who is an advocate or legal adviser for the purpose of disclosing information obtained by that witness in connection with the practice of a legal profession.
+• An advocate is not allowed to submit as evidence any testimony taken from a witness who is an advocate or attorney-at-law for the purpose of disclosing information obtained by that witness in connection with the practice of a legal profession.

-Similar rules are set out in the Legal Adviser's Code of Ethics.
+Similar rules are set out in the Attorney-at-law's Code of Ethics.